-difference, many use γ in both cases.)
-While step free energy per length and line tension are equivalent for these systems, where the surface is at constant (zero) charge, they are inequivalent in electrochemical systems, where it is the electrode potential conjugate to the surface charge that is held fixed [39].
-The third term is associated with interactions between steps, in this case assumed to be proportional to l^{-2} (so that this term, which also includes the l^{-1} density of steps, goes like l^{-3}).
+length and line tension are equivalent for these systems, where the surface is at constant (zero) charge, they are inequivalent in electrochemical systems, where it is the electrode potential conjugate to the surface charge that is held fixed [Ibach and Schmickler, 2003]) The third term is associated with interactions between steps, in this case assumed to be proportional to l^{-2} (so that this term, which also includes the l^{-1} density of steps, goes like l^{-3}).
 The final term is the leading correction.

 The l^{-2} interaction is due to a combination (not a simple sum) of two repulsive potential energies: the entropic repulsion due to the forbidden crossing of steps and the elastic repulsions due to dipolar strains near each step.
-An explicit form for g(T) is given in Eqn (5.27) below.
-The l^{-2} of the entropic interaction can be understood from viewing the step as performing a random walk in the direction between steps (the x direction in "Maryland notation"1 as a function of the y direction (which is timelike in the fermion transcription to be discussed later), cf. Figure 5.1, so the distance (y) it must go until it touches a neighboring step satisfies $\ell^2 \propto y$.
+An explicit form for g(T) is given in Eq.
+(27) below.
+The l^{-2} of the entropic interaction can be understood from viewing the step as performing a random walk in the direction between steps (the x direction in "Maryland notation"[1] as a function of the y direction (which is time-like in the fermion transcription to be discussed later)-cf. Fig. 1, so the distance (y) it must go till it touches a neighboring step satisfies $\ell^2 \propto y$.
 To get a crude understanding of the origin of the elastic repulsion, one can imagine that since a step is unstable relative to a flat surface, it will try to relax toward a flatter shape, pushing atoms away from the location of the step by a distance decaying with distance from the step.
-When two steps are close to each other, such relaxation will be frustrated because atoms on the terrace this pair of steps are pushed in opposite directions, so they relax less than if the steps are widely separated, leading to a repulsive interaction.
-Analyzed in more detail [7,40,41], this repulsion is dipolar and so proportional to l^{-2} .
+When two steps are close to each other, such relaxation will be frustrated since atoms on the terrace this pair of steps are pushed in opposite directions, so relax less than if the steps are widely separated, leading to a repulsive interaction.
+Analyzed in more detail [Marchenko and Parshin 1980, Nozières 1992, Stewart et al. 1994], this repulsion is dipolar and so proportional to l^{-2} .
 However, attempts to reconcile the prefactor with the elastic constants of the surface have met with limited success.
-The quartic term in Eqn (5.1) is due to the leading (l^{-3}) correction to the elastic repulsion [42], a dipole-quadrupole repulsion.
+The quartic term in Eq.
+(1) is due to the leading (l^{-3}) correction to the elastic repulsion [Najafabadi and Srolovitz 1994], a dipole-quadrupole repulsion.
 It generally has no significant consequences but is included to show the leading correction to the critical behavior near a smooth edge on the ECS, to be discussed below.